bulentbaday/NovaHttpPlugin/README.md

 # NovaHttpPlugin
 This plugin allows you to make http requests from your MySQL database.
-It is suitable for Windows Servers.
+It is suitable for Windows based MySQL servers.
 The following guide helps you how to set it up.

 * Clone or download the project files into your machine.